-The gas pressure within our planet speaks of just how shortly after the "big bang" the matter clumpedup.
+The gas pressure within our own planet speaks of just how shortly after the Big Bang the matter clumped-up.
 There seems no other way to account for the gas pressure entrained within our planet's fluid center - and presumably most other large bodies in space that have an atmosphere.

 At the seafloor rift, Earth's outgassing pressure is over 250 atmospheres, the pressure of the water at that depth.
-The gas trapped within our planet must be at a higher pressure that 250 atmospheres, or it would have a hard time escaping.
+The gas trapped within our planet must be pressurized to over 250 atmospheres, or it would have a hard time escaping.

 The Sun supposedly has 333,000 times the mass of Earth.
 So its trapped gas is doubtless at a much higher pressure.
-What would this gas look like when it bubbles/leaks out of the sun?
-Wouldn't it look and behave just like a solar flare when it comes out?
+What would this gas look like if it bubbles/leaks out to the sun's surface?Wouldn't it look and behave just like a solar flare when it comes out?

 Thus solar flares seem to be the same process as volcanic activity on earth - pressurized gas froth escaping and bringing material from the super-hot fluid center of the molten space orb.
 The main difference is that on the surface of the sun, there is no rock, and the erupted material undergoes fusion once it reaches the surface.
 Clearly solar flares are functionally the same thing as volcanos.
-And clearly the sun contains super high pressure gas that erupts great distances into space, overcoming the sun's immense gravity.
+And clearly the sun contains super high pressure gas that erupts great distances into space, briefly overcoming the sun's immense gravity.
+How far to solar flares get?
+And if we know solar gravity, how much pressure can we infer to the various flare elevations.